LiuYuancheng/Cluster_Service_Health_Monitor/README.md

 - **Service Prober Repository** : A service checking lib with server different probers function (such as check NTP, FTP, VNC, ssh ...) to detect whether a specific service/function is working normally.

-- **Prober Agent** :  A agent collects and schedule several different kinds of probers to check the entire availably of a small cluster.
+- **Prober Agent** :  A agent collects and schedule several different kinds of probers to check the entire availably of one or multiple targets’ state in the cluster.
 The prober agent provides below 4 main feature:

   - It provide a profile configuration function so the user can easily use their customized profile to organize the probers together based his service monitor requirement.
   - It can run inside the critical node to check the node's local state (such as the node resource usage, file system modification, user login or the program execution state), it can also run outside a node to check the service interface of a node.
 So the customer can deploy the agent based on his monitor priority instead of deploying agent to every node.